 Introduction: Why we like covered calls

-First of all, covered call writing tends to be a relatively low maintenance strategy, partly because the individual trades have better than 50/50 odds of making a profit, and partly because the positions tend to garner income over time.
-Secondly, managing a covered call portfolio offers a great experience for branching out into other option trades (such as put writing, call and put buying, and spread trading).
+First of all, covered call writing tends to be a relatively low maintenance strategy, partly because the individual trades have better than 50/50 odds of making a profit and partly because the positions tend to garner income over time.
+Secondly, managing a covered call portfolio offers an excellent experience for branching out into other option trades (such as put writing, call and put buying, and spread trading).

 Another feature of covered call writing that can make it attractive to the average investor is that most US brokers allow its use in Individual Retirement Accounts.
-Indeed, if you are interested in getting started with covered calls, your “IRA” is probably the ideal place to start, partly because you eliminate the tax consequences of profits from selling premium or of large gains on long-held stocks.
-In countries such as Germany, covered call writing is not yet widely used by private investors.
-Probably because banks like to keep that business for themselves.
+Indeed, if you are interested in getting started with covered calls, your “IRA” is probably the ideal place to start, partly because you eliminate the tax consequences of profits from selling premiums or of significant gains on long-held stocks.
+In Germany, covered call writing is not yet widely used by private investors, probably because banks like to keep that business.

 Covered calls: Doing the math

 You create a covered call when you buy (or own) shares of stock and write calls on these shares.
 The premium you receive from writing the calls is your compensation for taking on the obligation of selling the stock at the strike price if the call gets exercised.
-Your reasons for buying (or holding) a covered call are; (1) you like the stock, and (2) at the same time, you feel that you are well compensated by the premium.
+Your reasons for buying (or holding) a covered call are; (1) you like the stock, and (2) at the same time, you feel that the premium well compensates you.

 Depending on the strike price of the call, a covered call can be bullish (strike price above the stock price), neutral (strike price equal, or close to, the stock price), or defensive (strike price below the stock price).

 We show three different examples of writing 59-day June covered calls on United Healthcare (UNH) with the stock at $44.00; the out-of-the-money $46 strike covered call at $0.85, the at-the-money $44 strike at $1.77, and the in-the-money $42 strike covered call at $3.05.